 Also being considered are specific definitions for the terms “group surety bond” and “group trust fund.”
 The phrase, “group surety bonds” is currently recognized as it pertains to 46 CFR 515.21.
 However, the definition is found within the Federal Maritime Regulations, and it allows for Ocean Transportation Intermediaries to belong to groups that may have the lesser of either $75,000 surety bonds for each member of the group or one $3,000,000 blanket bond.
 The FMCSA is concerned that a $3,000,000 cap may not adequately cover all members of a large group.
 Currently, there does not appear to be any available definition for “group trust fund”.
 Until the terms are defined by the FMCSA, they will not be accepted forms of meeting financial security requirements.

 The administration is accepting comments through November 26, 2018, to determine what constitutes a reasonable amount of time in which to allow brokers to respond to claims.
 The proposal has already garnered comments from parties affected by the proposed changes.
 Some have suggested a higher degree of financial responsibility for brokers, while others have ventured that, even if a broker loses their operating authority, the act of brokers becoming insolvent will continue to happen regardless.
-A recent poll shows that 80.4% support the proposed penalties for failing to adhere to the minimum security requirements, with 13% dissenting and 6.5% currently responding they are not sure.

 Comments on the FMCSA proposal may be left here.